tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

   ``embracing_length = double``
-       When the domain of the quantum simulation is smaller than the domain of the full simulation, the boundary conditions for the Schroedinger equation will disturb the transfer from classical to quantum density.
+       When the domain of the quantum simulation is smaller than the domain of the full simulation, the boundary conditions for the :math:`Schr\ddot{o}dinger` equation will disturb the transfer from classical to quantum density.
 By defining an embracing region of a certain extension (specified in meters), a gradual transition from classical to quantum density will be done instead of an abrupt one, using as